 If you studied at a university overseas:

-If you do not have the necessary documentation, you will need to contact your previous university or professional/awarding body to request they post the documents to you.
+If you do not have the necessary documentation, you will need to contact your previous university or professional/awarding body to request they send the documents to you.

 The syllabus gives a detailed description of each of the modules/units you have completed.
-It allows the academic expert to map how closely your previous study matches that of the modules in the qualification/s you are applying for credit transfer towards.
+It allows the academic expert to map how closely your previous study matches the learning outcomes of the modules in the qualification/s you are applying for credit transfer towards.
 The syllabus information must relate to the study you completed, we cannot accept syllabus information pertaining to different versions of the courses you've completed.
-You do not need to provide syllabus information if you apply for credit transfer towards the BA/BSc Open degree (QD).
+You do not need to provide syllabus information/learning outcomes if you apply for credit transfer towards the BA/BSc Open degree (QD).

 If you are applying for credit transfer towards one of the following, in addition to all of the documentation listed, you will need to provide:

-Social Work England degree (Q32) - if you are applying for exemption from KYJ113, the Social Work Admissions Team will need to obtain an academic reference from the previous institution where you studied.
+Social Work England degree (Q32) and Social Work (Northern Ireland) degree (R61) - if you are applying for exemption from KYJ113, the Social Work Admissions Team will need to obtain an academic reference from the previous institution where you studied.
 There is a section at the end of this application form where you can provide the name and email address of a suitable academic referee – such as your previous tutor or head of department.
 If you do not have these details to hand now, please still make your credit transfer application, but please have them ready asap as the Social Work Admission team will contact you to obtain this information.

-Masters degrees: Childhood and Youth (F55), Education (F70) and Open (F81) – if you are a graduate, you will also need to provide your degree certificate (we can accept a photocopy of this).
-If you do not have an undergraduate degree, please ring 0300 303 2477 before you apply for credit transfer to discuss entry requirements.
+Masters degrees: Childhood and Youth (F55), Education (F70) and Open (F81) – if you are a graduate, you will also need to provide your degree certificate, If you do not have an undergraduate degree, please ring +44 (0)300 303 2477 before you apply for credit transfer, to discuss entry requirements.

 Ensure you apply for credit transfer in good time to plan your studies.
 A credit transfer assessment will determine where you start your studies, and what you need to study in order to complete your chosen qualification.

-We process applications in strict order of date received so if you apply at the last minute, we'll let you know the outcome at the last minute, which means you might not leave yourself with enough time to plan your studies.
+We process applications in strict order of date received, so if you make your application very close to our final date, we'll let you know the outcome very close to the final enrolment date.
+This will mean you might not leave yourself with enough time to plan your studies.

 A note about the February intakes: there are a number of modules that have February presentations but these are predominantly level 1/first year modules, so if you expect your previous study to exempt you from the first year of a degree (for example) you may not find any suitable modules that start in February.
 Please also note that some of our qualifications do not have any modules with February presentations.

-When we receive your application, we will email to let you know we have recieved it.
+When we receive your application, we will email to let you know we have received it.